Hadronic effects on the X(3872) meson abundance in heavy ion collisions: Conclusion

 \section{Conclusion}

-We have studied the hadronic effects on the X(3872) meson abundance in heavy ion collisions using one meson exchange model with the effective Lagrangian.
-To take into account the effects due to two different spin possibilities of the X(3872) meson, we have evaluated two absorption cross sections for both $J^p=1^+$ and $2^-$ states of the X(3872) meson by pions and rho mesons during the hadronic stage of heavy ion collisions.
-We have found that the absorption cross sections and their thermal averages are strongly dependent on the structure and the quantum number of the X(3872) meson; the energy dependence of the cross sections is quite different for two spin states as shown in Fig. \ref{X1X2sigma}, and the cross sections are much bigger for a $2^-$ state than those for a $1^+$ state.
-Therefore, it is expected that the spin-2 X(3872) meson can be absorbed by light mesons much more easily than the spin-1 X(3872) meson.
+We have studied the hadronic effects on the $X(3872)$ meson abundance in heavy ion collisions using one meson exchange model with the effective Lagrangian.
+To take into account the effects due to two different spin possibilities of the $X(3872)$ meson, we have evaluated two absorption cross sections for both $J^p=1^+$ and $2^-$ states of the $X(3872)$ meson by pions and rho mesons during the hadronic stage of heavy ion collisions.
+We have found that the absorption cross sections and their thermal averages are strongly dependent on the structure and the quantum number of the $X(3872)$ meson; the energy dependence of the cross sections is quite different for two spin states as shown in Fig. \ref{X1X2sigma}, and the cross sections are much bigger for a $2^-$ state than those for a $1^+$ state.
+Therefore, it is expected that the spin-2 $X(3872)$ meson can be absorbed by light mesons much more easily than the spin-1 $X(3872)$ meson.

-We have further investigated the time evolution of the abundances for two possible quantum number states of the X(3872) meson.
-We have found that the variation of the X(3872) meson abundance during the expansion of the hadronic matter is also strongly affected by the quantum number of the X(3872) meson; the X$_1(3872)$ meson abundance slightly changes to 4.3$\times10^{-5}$, while the X$_2(3872)$ meson abundance varies significantly to 1.2$\times10^{-4}$, leading to the final abundance ratio $\sim$ 2.8 between X$_2(3872)$ and X$_1(3872)$ mesons at the kinetic freeze-out.
-We therefore suggest that studying the abundance of the X(3872) meson in relativistic heavy ion collisions provides a chance to infer its quantum number as well as its structure.
+We have further investigated the time evolution of the abundances for two possible quantum number states of the $X(3872)$ meson.
+We have found that the variation of the $X(3872)$ meson abundance during the expansion of the hadronic matter is also strongly affected by the quantum number of the $X(3872)$ meson; the $X_1(3872)$ meson abundance slightly changes to 4.3$\times10^{-5}$, while the $X_2(3872)$ meson abundance varies significantly to 1.2$\times10^{-4}$, leading to the final abundance ratio $\sim$ 2.8 between $X_2(3872)$ and $X_1(3872)$ mesons at the kinetic freeze-out.
+We therefore suggest that studying the abundance of the $X(3872)$ meson in relativistic heavy ion collisions provides a chance to infer its quantum number as well as its structure.